 There are several programs which can help with repairing a broken STL file.
 For example, Netfabb Basic is a great tool for repairing the most common STL file problems.
 You find more information on these programs in our article: 20 Best 3D Printing Software Tools (Most are Free)

-13. Where Can You Find Free STL Files?
+13. Where Can You Find Free STL File Downloads?

 There are many repositories, marketplaces and search engines on the web containing literally millions of free STL files.
-You can refer to our regularly updated list — 34 Best Sites for Free STL Files/3D Printer Models — or you can choose one of these models to get started: 35 Cool Things to 3D Print Which Are Actually Useful
+You can refer to our regularly updated list — 34 Best Sites for Free STL Files and 3D Printer Files/Models — or you can choose one of these models to get started: 35 Cool Things to 3D Print Which Are Actually Useful

 14. Are there any Alternatives to the STL File Format?